 It just few days after my Twenty Fifth birthday, it’s official now that I can call myself as a quarter centenarian.
 During my 25 years living as Indonesian in Indonesia I witness many things at different level, regime and condition.
-In that span of time Indonesia surely developed into better shape but I will not talk about “it could be better” kind of idea since it is historic narration.
+In that span of time Indonesia surely developed into better shape but I will not talk about “it could be better” kind of idea, since I want this to be an historic narration.

 Government backed health care

-Fortunately we didn’t have much experience with health care in 90’s until early 2000, so I don’t have enough knowledge to tell about it, but still I know a bit about that time.
+Fortunately my family didn’t have much experience with health care in 90’s until early 2000, so I don’t have enough knowledge to tell about it, but still I know a bit about that time.

-For the historical context why the government put extra effort in people’s nutrition, at that time because there was no understanding about balanced nutrition.
+For the historical context why the government put extra effort in people’s nutrition, because there was no understanding about balanced nutrition at that time.
 It was easy to find someone eat with only rice and kerupuk (cracker) or rice with salt or sweet soy sauce.
-No milk for child because it was so expensive, tajin (rice milk) was regarded to be the milk substitution.
+No milk for child because it was too expensive, tajin (rice milk) was regarded to be the milk substitution.
 Government pushed a “4 Sehat 5 Sempurna” (4 good 5 perfect) campaign, which suggested people to eat carbohydrate source, vegetable, fruit, protein source (4 good) and milk to make it perfect.
-Although at my village traditionally people understand that they need that balanced food, common dish at that time was rice, side dish like fried tempe or tofu or salted fish, sambal and vegetable.
+Actually at my village people traditionally understand that they need balanced food, common dish at that time was rice, side dish like fried tempe or tofu or dried salted fish, sambal and vegetable.

-Back then at 90’s health infrastructure was good enough even-tough not as good as today of course, there was no hospital or 24 hours health facility near my village.
-There was 1 clinic we call Puskesmas, I’m not sure if there was doctor but they give capable enough to handle common health problem.
+At 90’s health infrastructure was good enough even-tough not as good as today of course, there was no hospital or 24 hours health facility near my village.
+There was 1 clinic we call Puskesmas, I’m not sure if there was doctor but they ware capable enough to handle common health problem.
 I got some stitch at my knee when I was 5th grade in that Puskesmas, I still remember that day.

 I still wanna talk about 90’s before shortly talk about today’s condition.
 One day there was officer came to my home, they surveyed about my house condition.
-He checked about how clean my house is, do we have enough ventilation, where we eat, where we sleep, how about bathroom and toilet.
+He checked how clean my house was, did we have enough ventilation, where we eat, where we sleep, how was the bathroom and toilet.
 At that time we didn’t have WC, ours was a big hole in the land with plaited bamboo with small hole on top.
 After that survey my father built proper bathroom with WC inside.

 Now the condition is much more better, Indonesian have better health care insurance and facility.
 Near my village there are at least 3 hospital with 24 hours facility, drugstore everywhere and many clinics with doctor.
 People are better educated, their home are better and cleaner, there are fewer family with more than 3 children, healthy food are relatively cheaper (more middle class demography).